-Sales season is upon us, which means hackers are having a field day with stealing confidential financial information and using it for nefarious purposes.
+Sales season is upon us, which means hackers are having a field day stealing confidential financial information and using it for nefarious purposes.
 Whether you’re a retailer, a business owner, or a consumer, it is your responsibility to stay safe while Cyber Monday shopping sprees are unfolding left and right.

-In this article, I will discuss a few statistics on Cyber Monday and how trends surrounding it have developed in the context of the Coronavirus pandemic.
+In this article, I will discuss a few statistics on Cyber Monday and how trends surrounding it has developed in the context of the Coronavirus pandemic.
 As for the actionable advice, there’s a section for everyone in the following lines.
 Therefore, if you own a shop or any other type of business, or if you’re planning to spend your money on discounted goods these days, then keep on reading.

 Statistics on Cyber Monday Shopping